Romanian Homemade Borsch

 Step 16

-Here the simple borscht vs the pink borscht - no difference in taste, except in color.
+Here you can see the simple borscht versus the pink borscht — both have identical taste, only differing in color.

 Romanian Homemade Borsch - Step 16